Delaunay/Delaunay.github.io/projects/symdiff.md

 ---

 [Symdiff][1] is a symbolic differentiation library.
 I made it to better understand how Theano and Tensorflow work internally.
 I made several implementations in different languages, including C++, C and python.
 I also added LLVM-IR codegen as I have always been interested in using LLVM in one of my projects.

 Why have I implemented the same thing 3 times?
 It was easier to start out with a garbage collected language (python).
 Later, I wanted to see how I could do it in C++ without losing too much expressivity (the C++ version is more complicated but the public API is almost as simple as python's).
-Finally, since Object Oriented programming is a wonderful tool to build graphs, I wanted to try to build my own OOP system in C with virtual calls (inheritance is also supported in a way).
+Finally, since Object Oriented programming is a wonderful tool to build graphs with, I wanted to try to build my own OOP system in C with virtual calls (inheritance is also supported in a way).